zappan/mean-boilerplate/README.md

   * _release_ - all client-side source files concatenated and minified to increase download speed and minimize bandwidth use (staging/production deployment)
 * Automatic pick-up of source code changes in development mode
+* Automatic cache-busting of compiled client-side app and CSS in release mode

 All these requirements were identified through experience on past projects,